Sam-Max/plugin.video.jacktook/README.md

 You can deploy/install the [Torrest Service](https://github.com/i96751414/torrest-cpp)(torrent client that comes built-in on Torrest Addon that provides an API specially made for streaming), on a remote server (instructions more below).
 After that, you need to configure Torrest addon with the Torrest service IP/Domain and Port.

-## Installation of this addon (Jackewlarr)
+## Installation of this addon (Jacktook)

-The recommended way of installing the addon is through its [repository](https://github.com/Sam-Max/repository.jackewlarr), so that any updates will be automatically installed.
+The recommended way of installing the addon is through its [repository](https://github.com/Sam-Max/repository.jacktook), so that any updates will be automatically installed.

 You can also install the addon without installing its repository.
-To do so, get the [latest release](https://github.com/Sam-Max/plugin.video.jackewlarr/releases/download/v0.0.8/plugin.video.jackewlarr-0.0.8.zip) from github.
+To do so, get the [latest release](https://github.com/Sam-Max/plugin.video.jacktook/releases/download/v0.0.8/plugin.video.jacktook-0.0.8.zip) from github.
 Please note that, if there are any additional dependencies, they won't be resolved unless the repository is installed.

 ## How to run Jackett service using Docker: